wenhuizhang/video-streaming/doc/README.md

-# Video 360 Project Introduction
+# Video Streaming Project Introduction

-In this project, we use Kafka w/ Zookeeper for stream video processing.
+In this project, we use:
+- Kafka w/ Zookeeper for stream video processing
+- Redis for stream video processing

 ## Demo Setup